Homemade Pizza Dough

 - Dust your hands with flour, then gather the dough into a ball and transfer it to a lightly oiled large bowl.
 Cover the bowl with plastic wrap or a damp kitchen towel and let the dough rise in a warm place until it has doubled in size, 1 to 2 hours.

 - When the dough has risen, punch it down and place on a lightly floured surface.
 Cut the dough in half and roll each piece into a ball.
+(If you're not planning to use the dough right away, see the make-ahead/freezing instructions below.)

-- If you're planning to use the dough right away, cover the dough balls with a damp kitchen towel and let rest for 15 to 20 minutes (the dough will rise a bit).
+- Cover the dough balls with a damp kitchen towel and let rest for 15 to 20 minutes (the dough will rise a bit).
 Using your hands, stretch the dough to the desired shape.
 Proceed with your pizza recipe, or follow the general baking instructions below.

-- General Baking Instructions: Preheat the oven to 500°F and set an oven rack in the bottom position.
+- Preheat the oven to 500°F and set an oven rack in the bottom position.
 Dust a 13x18-inch baking sheet lightly with cornmeal.
 Place the stretched dough on the baking sheet, and gently stretch it out again so that it maintains its shape.
 Spread your sauce over the dough, leaving a ½-inch border around the edges.
 Slide the baking sheet into the oven and bake for 5 to 7 minutes, until the crust is partially cooked.
 Remove from the oven and scatter the cheese and toppings over the sauce.
 Slide the pan back into the oven and cook until the crust is golden brown and the cheese is melted and bubbling, 4 to 6 minutes more.
 Remove the pizza from the oven and transfer to a cutting board.
 Slice and serve.

 - Note: Active dry yeast may be used instead of instant yeast, however the dough will take longer to rise.
 To give active dry yeast a boost, you can dissolve it in the warm water and let it sit until frothy, about 10 minutes.
 Following that, add it to the mixing bowl with the flour, oil, and salt and proceed with the recipe.